Albert0i/Redis-Stack-Tutorial/docdb.md

 ### II.
 More involved example
 Subject: Local government is planning to provide lodgings for low-input families.
 Based on a pre-defined formula, rental fee is calculated according to economic situation as well as physical condition of individuals.
 A periodical random inspection is performed to verify and re-calculation is done whenever necessary.
-Sample record is as follow:
+One sample record is as follow:
 ```
    {
       "rentNo": "240031",